by Angela Van Alten, Nutritionist and Beekeeper's Daughter

 In the study, those who took propolis had a dramatic improvement in symptoms by day four and were completely symptom-free by the end of the week.
 There were no side effects or adverse effects noted during the study.
 Additionally, no other treatments were necessary to get these results.
 The kids felt better with just propolis and did not need to take any other over-the-counter or prescription medications.

 In another study, scientists exposed the well known H1N1 virus to Propolis compounds in a lab setting and found strong evidence that propolis has an anti-influenza effect.
-A water based propolis from Brazil was used.
+A water based propolis from was used.

 According to the researchers, the compounds within propolis that demonstrate the anti-flu properties are called caffeoylquinic acids.
 One of these compounds, Caffeic Acid Phenethyl Ester or CAPE, has been shown in other studies to have many other health benefits related to immunity.
 If you take Propolis, you'll want to ensure that your supplement contains CAPE as well as chlorogenic acid, another active flu fighter in propolis.